whatheheckisthis/Intent-to-Auditable-Trust-Object-Index/README.md

 ## Observability Requirements

 Structured logs, metrics, and traces are enabled for critical paths.
 Service and control health indicators are measurable and versioned.
 Alert routing and escalation paths are explicit and tested.

-### Mandatory telemetry dimensions
+**Mandatory telemetry dimensions:**

 | Dimension | Description |
 |---|---|